-This Vegan Donut Recipe comes together without the use of yeast, eggs, or dairy and is baked, not fried for a healthier gluten free donut recipe everyone will love!
-Topped with three different flavor options and super quick to make, these dairy free donuts are perfect for every occasion!
+These Vegan and Gluten-Free Donuts come together without the use of yeast, eggs, or dairy!
+They’re baked, not fried, for a healthier gluten-free dessert everyone will love!
+Topped with three different flavor options and super quick to make, these donuts are perfect for every occasion!

-Move over Krispy Kreme!
-These vegan gluten free donuts are better than any you’ll find at your local donut shop and can be made from the comfort of your own kitchen.
-Admittedly, I might be a little biased, but once you taste this recipe, you’ll understand why I’m confident in making such a bold claim.
-After all, there are so many reasons why I know you’re going to love this gluten free donut recipe!
+These vegan gluten-free donuts are better than any you’ll find at your local donut shop and can be made from the comfort of your own kitchen.
+Once you taste this recipe, you’ll understand why I’m confident in making such a bold claim.
+After all, there are so many reasons why I know you’re going to love these donuts:

-They’re Quick.
+- They’re Quick.
 From start to finish, these donuts take less than 45 minutes to make.
-If you want to save even more time, you can even opt for a pre-made frosting (but I highly recommend making your own).

-They’re Gluten Free.
-Most donuts you’ll find in the store are made with yeast, meaning they contain large quantities of gluten.
-Luckily, this vegan donut recipe is made with gluten free flours and can easily be adapted to fit your specific needs.
+- They’re Gluten-Free.
+This vegan donut recipe is made with gluten-free flours and can easily be adapted to fit your specific needs.

-They’re Baked.
-Unlike traditional donuts that are fried in inflammatory vegetable oils, these dairy free donuts are baked in the oven and contain a very small amount of heart-healthy oil such as refined coconut oil or avocado oil.
+- They’re Baked.
+These dairy-free donuts are baked in the oven and contain a very small amount of heart-healthy oil such as refined coconut oil or avocado oil.

-They’re Vegan-Friendly .
-Think you can’t enjoy good-tasting donuts on a vegan diet?
-Think again!
+- They’re Vegan-Friendly.
 This recipe is made without the use of eggs or dairy for super fluffy donuts everyone can enjoy.

-This means that for those following special diets, the variety of suitable options to choose from is slim.
-To remedy this problem and provide you with the best donut experience ever, this recipe comes with three different flavor variations and can be topped with whatever you like best so you can have your cake (er, donut) and eat it, too!
+- They’re Versatile.
+This recipe comes with three different flavor variations and can be topped with whatever you like best so you can have your cake (er, donut) and eat it, too!

-Although they look similar, there are several key differences between this vegan donut recipe and traditional fried donuts.
+There are several key differences between this donut recipe and traditional fried donuts.
 For example, unlike fried donuts, this recipe is made with simple, whole-food ingredients and is free from additives.
-In addition, these dairy free donuts are baked in the oven!
+In addition, these dairy-free donuts are baked in the oven!
 As a result, they have a slightly more cake-like consistency and a fluffier texture.
 Take a look to see how they come together below!

 - Preheat.
-To begin, preheat your oven to 400 degrees Fahrenheit, and spray a donut pan with oil spray.
+To begin, preheat your oven to 400°F, and spray a donut pan with oil spray.

 - Whisk.
 In a large bowl, whisk together all of the dry ingredients including the flours, baking soda, baking powder, salt, and sugar.
 Make sure they are well-combined.